 their full salary and benefits, as well as tuition support, while attending

-fiscal crisis in state government.)
+school full time.
 The project later expanded its traineeships

 to students who agree to become Family Services social workers after completing

 either the MSW or BSW program.
 Future employees receive full tuition and a

 stipend while enrolled at the university.
 In the fall of 2007, the project